mirage335-gizmos/flightDeck/README.md

 Despite the name, more of a general purpose 'office chair' with accessories for intensive 'desk work' and VR.
 Assumes a fairly typical 'driver's seat' power chair.

+Goal is that no muscles other than those used for the controls are under significant tension.
+Recent Secret Lab Evo chairs have been sufficient to achieve this, albeit in a limited range of desk heights, etc, as an example.

 <img src=/Render.png width=600>